Cancel anytime

 History and Background

 Yum China Holdings Inc. was spun off from Yum!
 Brands in 2016.
 Yum!
-Brands entered China in 1987 with the opening of its first KFC restaurant in Beijing.
-Over time, the company grew significantly, establishing a strong presence across the country.
-The spin-off aimed to provide Yum China with greater autonomy to focus on the specific needs and opportunities of the Chinese market.
+Brands entered China in 1987 with the first KFC restaurant in Beijing.
+Yum China has since grown to become one of the largest restaurant companies in China, operating primarily KFC and Pizza Hut restaurants.

 Core Business Areas